Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 If you are like most Americans, you probably get the majority of your calcium from dairy products(7).

-In the USA, a “Good Source” of a certain nutrient means the nutrient must be at least 10-19% the daily value of that vitamin or mineral(8).
+In the USA, a “Good Source” of a certain nutrient means the nutrient must be at least 10% the Daily Reference Value (DRV) of that vitamin or mineral(8).
 At around 300 milligrams of calcium per cup, milk is about 20% the daily value for calcium.

 But there are many ways to get calcium that involve dairy free alternatives (no cows milk required).
 Lets learn!